plblum/jivs/planning/ModelRules Design Overview.md

 * **configuration**
 * **form validation + save workflow**

-In this overview, **configuration** means the work of defining the Jivs setup that a `ValidationManager` will use.
+In this overview, **configuration** means the work of defining the Jivs setup that a `ValueHostsManager` will use.

 That includes ideas such as: